rackerlabs/technical-blog/_posts/2019-08-15-secure-oracle-database-by-using-transparent-data-encryption.md

 ### Why use TDE?

-If thieves steal backup tapes of the database, and restores it on their own server, they have access to the company's most sensitive data.
+If thieves steal backup tapes of the database, and restore it on their own server, they have access to the company's most sensitive data.
 This is an unacceptable risk.
 Most company regulations and guidelines consider protecting database data a compliance requirement.
 How can you protect your database from